bml-research/Labcourses/cloning/cloning.md

 ---

+> Before you start:
+We assume that you have basic knowledge and skills about general aseptic techniques in microbiology.
+It is required that you have obtained a VMT certificate as a start requirement to follow this course!

+---

 ## Introduction
 Molecular cloning refers to the process of making multiple ídentical copies of macromolecules such as DNA molecules.
 Gene cloning is used to amplify DNA fragments containing whole genes.
 It is used in a wide array of biological experiments such as large scale protein production and vaccin depelopment.